dentarg/auth0-blog/_posts/2017-10-04-api-less-scary-approach.markdown

 );
 ```

-Open `users.js`, let’s modify that to send data of logged in use to the view, `profile.hbs`.
+Open `users.js`, let’s modify that to send data of logged in user to the view, `profile.hbs`.

 _users.js_